Biodiversity and Orkney Islands Council

 What is biodiversity?

-Policy 3 of National Planning Framework 4 requires all planning applications, other than those for individual householder development such as extensions, to submit information about how the biodiversity interest of the proposed development site would be conserved, restored and enhanced.
-To help applicants in Orkney with local scale development applications, guidance has been produced along with a biodiversity form that must be completed and submitted with relevant local scale planning applications within the Orkney Islands Council area.
+To help applicants in Orkney with local scale development applications, guidance has been produced along with a biodiversity form that must be completed and submitted with relevant local scale planning applications within the Orkney Islands Council area, for more information and advice go to Considering and including Biodiversity in Development in the Related Downloads.

 Scottish Biodiversity Strategy